 - As the area on which the pressure acts is much lower, the amount of force exerted on the ball is much less, leading to lower friction values and smaller actuators or gearboxes.

-- Seat designs are either single or double piston effect.
+- Seat designs are either single or double-piston effects.

 - Valves of larger sizes and higher pressure ratings are trunnions mounted.